tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/ssh.md

   * SSH Client (Local Machine): Initiates the connection (e.g., you type `ssh user@remote-ip`).
   * SSH Server (Remote Host): Listens passively on a specific port, waiting to accept the incoming connection.

+## The importance of encryption

+In the beginning, there was `Telnet` for login connections over a network at any rate.
+The Telnet protocol was fast and reliable and, in an innocent world made up of smaller and simpler networks, perfectly serviceable.
+Back then, the fact that Telnet sessions sent their data packets without encryption wasn’t a big deal.

+ If you’re using Telnet to transmit private data that includes passwords and personal information in plain text over insecure networks, then you should assume it’s no longer private.
+In fact, anyone on the network using freely available packet-sniffing software like Wireshark can easily read everything you send and receive.

+ To protect the privacy of data even if it falls into the wrong hands, security software can use what’s known as an **encryption key**, which is a small file containing a random sequence of characters.
+ The key can be applied as part of an encryption algorithm to convert plain-text, readable data into what amounts to total gibberish.
+At least that’s how it would appear before the key is applied through a reverse application of the same algorithm.
+Using the key on the encrypted version of the file converts the gibberish back to its original form.
+ As long as you and your trusted friends are the only people in possession of the key, no one else should be able to make any sense of the data, even if it’s intercepted.

+ A private/public key pair to encrypt and decrypt the contents of a plain-text message.

+ When you log in to a remote server, you’re doing nothing more than causing data packets containing session information to be sent back and forth between two computers.
+The trick of secure communications is to quickly encrypt each of those packages before it’s transmitted, and then, just as quickly, decrypt them at the other end.
+The SSH network protocol does this so quickly and so invisibly, in fact, that someone already used to connecting through Telnet sessions won’t see any difference.

 ## What is SSH

 The SSH (Secure Shell) is a protocol originally developed by Tatu Ylonen in 1995 in response to a hacking incident in the Finnish university network.